 Appendix B Preventive Maintenance

+Note

 The equipment contains no user servicable parts.
-There is a risk of electrical shock if the equipment is operated with the covers removed.
 Only personnel authorized by Thorlabs Ltd and trained in the maintenance of this equipment should remove its covers or attempt any repairs or adjustments.
 Maintenance is limited to safety testing and cleaning as described in the following sections.

-B.1 Safety Testing PAT testing in accordance with local regulations, should be performed on a regular basis, (typically annually for an instrument in daily use).
+B.1 Safety Testing

+PAT testing in accordance with local regulations, should be performed on a regular basis, (typically annually for an instrument in daily use).

 B.2 Cleaning